-In October 2014, we entered into an agreement (the "Office Agreement") with FBIO to occupy approximately 45% of the 24,000 square feet of New York City office space leased by FBIO, which is now our corporate headquarters.
-The Office Agreement requires us to pay our respective share of the average annual rent and other costs of the 15-year lease.
-We approximate an average annual rental obligation of \$1.1 million under the Office Agreement.
-We began to occupy this new space in April 2016, with rental payments beginning in the third quarter of 2016.
-During the year ended December 31, 2016, we recorded rent expense of approximately \$1.4 million and at December 31, 2016, have deferred rent of approximately \$0.8 million.
-Mr. Weiss, our Executive Chairman and CEO, is also Executive Vice Chairman of FBIO.
+On October 3, 2014, we entered into a Desk Space Agreement (the "Desk Agreement") with Coronado Biosciences, Inc. ("CNDO"), to occupy approximately 40% of the New York, NY office space recently leased by CNDO.
+This Desk Agreement requires us to pay our respective share of the average annual rent and other costs of the 15 year lease.
+We approximate we will have average annual rental obligations of \$1.1 million.
+CNDO does not expect to take possession of the space until late 2015 or early 2016.
+Michael S. Weiss, our Executive Chairman and Interim Chief Executive Officer, is on the board of directors and is Executive Vice Chairman, Strategic Development of CNDO.